MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 ## Prepare your network

 ### Displaying three images in one panel
-Add an `ImageLoad` module to your workspace and select 3D image like *./MeVisLab/Resources/DemoData/MRI_Head.tif* from MeVisLab demo data directory.
+Add an `ImageLoad` module to your workspace and select a 3D image like *./MeVisLab/Resources/DemoData/MRI_Head.tif* from the MeVisLab demo data directory.
 Connect an `OrthoReformat3` module and add three `View2D` modules.

 ![Image Display Setup](/images/tutorials/basicmechanics/E6_1.png "Image Display Setup")

-Opening the three `View2D` module panels now show the data in 3 orthogonal views.
+Opening the three `View2D` module panels now shows the data in 3 orthogonal views.
 The module `OrthoReformat3` transforms the input image (by rotating and/or flipping) into the three main views commonly used.

 ![3 Views in 3 Viewers](/images/tutorials/basicmechanics/E6_2.png "3 Views in 3 Viewers")